Knee Tendinopathy | Tendinosis | Tendonitis

 For the most part, medical intervention, is not needed as the tendon will usually heal itself.
-HOWEVER, some times the tendon inflammation does not abade and chronic pain develops, This is refered to as chronic tendonitis where inflammation is constantly present or tendonosis where inflammation has given up trying to mend the tendon and joint weakness, mobility issues, and pain persists on a permananet basis.
+HOWEVER, some times the tendon inflammation does not abade and chronic pain develops, This is referred to as chronic tendonitis where inflammation is constantly present or tendonosis where inflammation has given up trying to mend the tendon and joint weakness, mobility issues, and pain persists on a permananet basis.

 Most recently, the medical literature began describing problems of the tendons as simply “tendinopathy” or “tendinopathies,” disease of the tendon(s).

 Treatments for knee tendinopathies